grasp-lyrl/NeRFtoGSandBack/README.md

 Run `ns-train --help`.
 You should be able to find two methods, `nerfgs` and `splatting`, in the list of methods.

 ## Downloading data
 You could download the Giannini-Hall and aspen datasets from [this google drive link](https://drive.google.com/drive/folders/19TV6kdVGcmg3cGZ1bNIUnBBMD-iQjRbG).
-For our new dataset, Wissahickon and Locust-Walk, coming soon.
+Our new dataset (Wissahickon and Locust-Walk) can be downloaded from [this google drive link](https://drive.google.com/drive/folders/1xvbONL4EVgHxaHMsV101455l_jNgyaUM?usp=sharing)

 ## NeRFs to Gaussian Splats
 ### Training nerfgs